onur-ozkan/dwm-enhanced/README.md

 ------------
 In order to build dwm-enhanced you need to have X installed on your system.

-To have complete functionality while using dwm-enhanced, its better to have following dependencies aswell:
+To have complete functionality while using dwm-enhanced, please install [bin scripts](https://github.com/ozkanonur/dotfiles/tree/master/.local/bin) and the following dependencies:

 | dependency																		    | role                          |
 | -									 								 				    | -                             |